 White Paper Request

-Submissions for Community White Papers are being accepted January 22, 2018 thru March 9, 2018.
-All responses are made available to the committee.
+Submissions for Community White Papers were accepted January 22, 2018 thru March 9, 2018.
+All responses have been made available to the committee.
 The submitted white papers are posted and available for public viewing below.

 View this linked pdf with the full text description and instructions for white papers.

 (5/8/18) The website which houses the RFI's is being upgraded and "may" not be available.
 We are working hard to bring it back online as soon as we can.
 Our apologies for any inconvenience this may cause.

 Questions about the project or white paper submissions may be directed to the project staff at: email@example.com

 B. Scott Gaudi - Co Chair

 Fabienne A. Bastien

 University of Chicago